 .
 We want you to enjoy your handbag for as long as possible and by making seasonless styles, we support the movement against fast fashion.
 This slow fashion approach also aims to reduce waste and reduce our use of the planet’s natural resources.

 Our collections are all PETA-approved vegan.

-Every bag is handmade with lower impact materials, which are more sustainable than animal leather, and linings which use less natural resources.
-Our supply chain is ethical with workers who are valued.
+Every handbag is handmade with low impact materials, which are more sustainable than animal leather, and linings which use fewer natural resources.
+Our collection is handmade in small factories with ethical working practices.

 Embrace the harmony of luxury and sustainability, making a statement that resonates far beyond fashion.
 Choose conscious craftsmanship.
 Choose Watson & Wolfe.